-Each unit is supported by a Knowledge Mat which details the key facts, vocabulary and books linked to the topic.
-This is available on the school’s website allowing children to make a head start on their learning prior to each new unit of work being taught in school.
+- Each unit is supported by a Knowledge Mat which details the key facts, vocabulary and books linked to the topic.
+These are available to children within the classroom to clarify any understanding of vocabulary and state the key knowledge.